Marathon Galveston Bay Refinery in Texas restarting reformer -sources - News Break

 Marathon Galveston Bay Refinery in Texas restarting reformer -sources

-HOUSTON (Reuters) - Marathon Petroleum Corp is restarting a reformer at its 593,000 barrel-per-day (bpd) Galveston Bay Refinery in Texas City, Texas, said sources familiar with plant operations on Thursday.
+HOUSTON, July 8 (Reuters) - Marathon Petroleum Corp (MPC.N) is restarting a reformer at its 593,000 barrel-per-day (bpd) Galveston Bay Refinery in Texas City, Texas, said sources familiar with plant operations on Thursday.

 Marathon spokesman Jamal Kheiry declined to comment.